x

 5. Run a pilot test

-Running a pilot test is a crucial step in unmoderated usability testing to ensure that the study is effective, before launching it to the full participant group.
-The pilot test involves recruiting a small group of participants to go through the study and provide feedback.
+Running a pilot test is a crucial step in unmoderated user testing to ensure that the study is effective, before launching it to the full participant group.
+The pilot test involves recruiting a small group of participants to go through the study and provide actionable feedback.
 This feedback can include anything from technical issues to typos or confusing instructions and unclear tasks.

 Running a pilot test can help you identify and fix any issues in the study before it is launched to a larger group, ultimately leading to more accurate and reliable results.